 - Proof 1: Cover the bowl with cling-wrap, then leave in a warm place for 1 – 1.5 hrs until it doubles in size.
 (Note 7)

 - Cut into 6 pieces: Place the dough on a lightly floured surface.
 Cut into 6 equal pieces, then shape into balls into spheres with a smooth surface by stretching the surface and tucking it under (see video).

 - Proof 2: Place balls on a lightly-floured tray or plate.
-Sprinkle lightly with flour, cover with cling-wrap.
+Sprinkle lightly with flour, cover loosely with a lightweight tea towel.
 Put in a warm place to rise for 15 minutes until it increases in size by about 50%.

 - Roll out: Place a round on a lightly-floured work surface, flatten with your hand.
 Roll out into 3 – 4mm / 0.12 – 0.16" thick rounds (about 16cm / 6.5" wide).

 - Heat skillet: Rub a cast iron skillet with a very light coat of oil using 1/2 tsp oil on a paper towl (unless already well seasoned).
 Set over high heat until you see wisps of smoke.
 (Note 8 for other pans)

 - Cook naan: Place a naan dough in the skillet and cook for 1 to 1 1/2 minutes until the underside is deep golden / slightly charred – the surface should get bubbly.
 Flip then cook the other side for 1 minute until the bubbles become deep golden brown.

 - Cook remaining naan: Remove, set aside, and repeat with remaining naan, taking care to regulate the heat of the skillet so it doesn't get too hot.